 The Executive Director prepares the annual operating budget in consultation with the Board Committees based on the programmes agreed to at the board retreat.
-The budget is tabled for Board's approval.
+The FY2008 budget was tabled for Board's approval at its meeting in September 2007.

 The Executive Director, together with the Finance and Investment Committee monitors the budget.
-The half yearly financial statements with comparative budget figures are presented to the Board for its review.
-Major variances to budget are detailed for Board's discussion and adoption.
+The half yearly financial statements with comparative budget figures were presented to the Board for its review.
+An analysis and explanations for major variances were detailed for Board's discussion and adoption.